 16. How Long Should My Baby Cry Before I Respond?

-Babies need to learn to self-soothe at an early age.
+Babies need to learn to self-soothe early on.
 If not, you will fight a losing battle for a long time.
 However, just because it's not bad for you to let your baby cry for a bit, you should still ensure that you are there and know what kind of crying is happening.

-It's tough to put a hard number on how long to let your baby cry due to two reasons.
+It's tough to put a hard number on how long to let your baby cry for two reasons.
 The first one is colic, which is largely untreatable.
-The second reason is because each child is different.
+The second reason is that each child is different.

 Generally speaking, if your baby is making a "sad cry," you can let him "cry it out," stepping in if it goes longer than a few minutes or increases drastically.
 But you must respond quickly if your baby is making a "scared" or "hurt" cry.
 In any case, your baby needs to be in a safe space.